palmerodjancarlo-lab/palmero-api-activity/README.md

 - we embed when the data is small, stable, and inseparable from the record (like a tag or log), because there can be only one review for one dishes.

 o "Why did I choose to Reference the [Chef/User/Guest]?"
 - we reference when the data is large, shared, or frequently updated (like a chef or   user profile), because a dish can have a multiple chefsgit

+**Securing API**

+**1. Authentication vs Authorization**
+Answer:
+Authentication is the process of verifying who you are.
+In our code, this happens in authController.js — when a user registers or logs in with their email and password, and receives a JWT token back.
+Authorization is the process of verifying what you are allowed to do.
+In our code, this is the authorize(...roles) middleware in authMiddleware.js — it checks if the logged-in user's role (e.g. 'admin', 'manager') is allowed to access a specific route.

+**2. Security (bcrypt)**
+Answer:
+We use bcryptjs instead of saving plain text passwords because if the database gets hacked, attackers would see only hashed passwords, not the real ones.
+In userModel.js, the pre('save') hook hashes the password before storing it, and matchPassword() safely compares the entered password against the hash without ever reversing it.

+**3. JWT Structure**
+Answer:
+When the protect middleware receives a JWT from the client, it:

+- Checks if the Authorization header exists and starts with 'Bearer'
+- Extracts the token from the header
+- Verifies the token using jwt.verify() and the JWT_SECRET
+- Decodes the user's id from the token and fetches the user from MongoDB (excluding the password)
+- Attaches the user to req.user so the next route/controller can access it
+- If anything fails, it returns a 401 Unauthorized error